Contractual Risk Assessment Services

 See Below for How It Works:

-An analysis is necessary to understand the risks inherent in the agreement, which may not be readily apparent to your brokers, accountants or attorneys.
-Whether it be a lease, a merger or acquisition agreement, a licensing of a new product, or a request to add another party as a named insured, the ramifications of how these clauses are drafted, and the action or inaction by the interested parties can have grave consequences on the business.
+An analysis is necessary to understand the risks inherent in the agreement, which may not be readily apparent to the Client’s brokers, accountants or attorneys.
+Whether it be a lease, a merger or acquisition agreement, a licensing of a new product or a request to add another party as a named insured, the ramifications of how these clauses are drafted, and the action or inaction by the interested parties can have grave consequences on the business.

 So how does a business know its language is drafted in its best interests?
-ICA’s staff of attorneys and experts in insurance contract language can review your existing or proposed agreements, whether a merger or acquisition, a lease analysis, or any contract requiring one party to hold harmless or indemnify another, and make recommendations to the Client and their legal counsel to seek to pass the risk of loss to the party better suited to handle the exposure.
-ICA can also instruct your brokers as to the appropriate language for any certificates or endorsements to be issued, and can instruct your legal counsel as to the most effective language for managing the risks, relative to any contracts you may enter.
-Thereafter, once the language is finalized, ICA can assure that the party to whom the risk of loss is falling is adequately protected by insurance and has properly named the other party as an additional insured, through both a certificate of insurance and actual insurance policy endorsements supporting this evidence of coverage.
+ICA’s staff of attorneys and experts in insurance contract language can review the Client’s existing or proposed agreements, whether a merger or acquisition, a lease analysis, or any contract requiring one party to hold harmless or indemnify another, and make recommendations to the Client and their legal counsel to seek to pass the risk of loss to the party better suited to handle the exposure.
+ICA can also instruct the Client’s brokers as to the appropriate language for any certificates or endorsements to be issued and can instruct the Client’s legal counsel as to the most effective language for managing the risks, relative to any contracts the Client may enter.
+Once the language is finalized, ICA can assure that the party to whom the risk of loss is falling is adequately protected by insurance and has properly named the other party as an additional insured, through both a certificate of insurance and actual insurance policy endorsements supporting this evidence of coverage.
 ICA’s comments, suggestions and recommendations are purely from a Risk Management perspective and do not constitute legal advice.
-For the resolution of legal questions, you should consult with your own legal counsel.
+For the resolution of legal questions, the Client should consult with its own legal counsel.